 For example, in WordPress, there are many objects such as Posts, Pages, or users.
-When using WooCommerce, you have even more objects such as Products or Orders.
+When using WooCommerce, the ecommerce solution for WordPress, you have even more objects such as Products or Orders.
 These objects are stored in the database and accessed multiple times while you use your WordPress website.

 Object caching allows you to keep the objects in temporary memory so that you do not need to go back to the database to access the data.